 Visitor Restrictions (Updated April 3)

-Due to the confirmed presence of COVID-19 in Minnesota, we are taking additional precautionary steps to ensure the health of our patients.
-M Health Fairview and M Physicians are implementing the following enhanced COVID-19 visitor restrictions at our locations.
-For more information, visit M Health Fairview's website and blog.
+Due to the confirmed presence of COVID-19 in Minnesota, M Physicians and M Health Fairview are implementing the following enhanced COVID-19 visitor restrictions at our locations.
+For more information, visit M Health Fairview's digital resource hub.

 - No visitors are allowed on campus.
 Patients are encouraged to work with their care team to find other ways to connect with their loved ones.